What is Follicular Conjunctivitis?

 - Epstein-Barr virus

-However, bacterial infections like chlamydia may also cause an acute case of follicular conjunctivitis.
-In such instances, an eye doctor will use the term “inclusion conjunctivitis” to describe the infection.
+Bacterial infections like chlamydia may also cause acute follicular conjunctivitis.
+In these cases, an eye doctor uses the term “inclusion conjunctivitis” to describe the condition.

 Symptoms of Follicular Conjunctivitis